intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 applicability and limitations of greasing. {{grease-considerations}} provides additional protocol maintenance considerations.

-Applications are built to user needs {{?END-USERS=RFC8890}}, which might only require support for a subset of protocol features.
-Adopting to changing user needs is a maintenance activity.
+Applications are built with the intent of serving user needs {{?END-USERS=RFC8890}}, which might only require support for a subset of protocol features.
+Adapting to changing user needs is a maintenance activity.
 For example, an HTTP deployment focused on downloads might want to add support for uploads.
 Changing use of the application and transport protocol features can affect the deployment's network traffic profile.
-If expectations have been formed around historical patterns of use i.e., ossification, change might encounter problems. {{variability}} presents considerations about how intentionally increasing the variability of protocols can mitigate some of these concerns.
+If expectations have been formed around historical patterns of use i.e., ossification, introducing change might lead to deployment problems. {{variability}} presents considerations about how intentionally increasing the variability of protocols can mitigate some of these concerns.